 Look at these beautiful hot oatmeals!

-Check out Kate’s stovetop pinole recipe below or make a comforting bowl in just 2 minutes in the microwave.
-Quick and easy either way.
+Check out Kate’s stovetop recipe below for one of our favorite vegan breakfast ideas or make a comforting bowl in just 2 minutes in the microwave.
+Quick and easy either way and perfect for busy mornings.

-Baked Oats is another one of our favorite recipes to make with Pinole Chia Oatmeal.
+Baked Oats is another one of our favorite ways to enjoy our oatmeal.

-It’s a simple, easy to make breakfast and perfect for those fun mornings when you want a decadent meal!
+It’s a simple, easy to make breakfast and perfect for those fun mornings when you want a decadent meal hot from the oven!

 Who doesn’t love a cookie?!